Last Updated on

 Fitz Roy is less than half the size of the Himalayan giants, but the sheer granite faces present arduous technical climbing and while Mt Everest sees over 150 people reach its summit every year, Fitz Roy has only one successful climber ascend to the top every year!

-So far, El Chalten is our favorite place in Patagonia, and the 27-hour bus ride from Bariloche was definitely worth the pain – we can’t wait to share more about El Chalten with you soon!
+So far, El Chalten is our favorite place in Patagonia, and the 27-hour bus ride from Bariloche was definitely worth the pain – read more about our time in El Chalten here!